haiquangtran/Exam-Notes/ASP-DOT-NET-MVC.md

 ## Entity Framework
 - ORM
+- Relies on DBContext class which is an abstraction over the database:
+  - Manages data querying
+  - Unit-of-work approach that groups changes and persists them back to the datastore in a single transaction
+  - Relies on flags to determine best way to persist data.
 - **Database First Approach**
   - Enables you to leverage an existing database schema to create entities.
 - **Code First**